MEET DR. POOL

 In private practice since 2011

-Has performed over 3000 major operations
+Performed over 4000 major operations

-An expert at aortic root replacement, bypass surgery, mitral valve repair, robotic lobectomy, first rib resection, and other operations
+An expert at aortic root replacement, bypass surgery, mitral valve repair, robotic lobectomy, first rib resection, and many other operations

 Proctor for Intuitive Surgical, teaching & coaching other surgeons in thoracic techniques with the Da Vinci robot

 Proctor for Edwards Lifesciences, teaching other physicians in TAVI techniques

 "It is a great privilege for me to care for my patients.
 I understand that undergoing a major operation is often a scary, difficult time.
 I want to earn your trust, and I work hard to communicate what you are facing, what can be done, and how I can help.

 The longer I go along in life, the more I realize how much is beyond my control.
 I can't promise you a particular outcome, just as I can't guarantee my own next breath.
 But I do promise...

 I specialize in complex operations.
 Oftentimes VERY complex operations.